kixelo/website-blocker/README.md

 ```
 Atom
 ```
-## Scheduling the Python program on Linux/MAC
+## Scheduling the Python program on Linux/MAC or Windows
 ```
 I used crontab (Linux, MAC) to run the program at specified times, for Windows use task scheduler.
 ```